hashicorp/consul/website/source/intro/vs/skydns.html.markdown

 runs an independent cluster of servers.
 Requests are forwarded to remote datacenters if necessary.
 This means requests for services within a datacenter never go over the WAN, and connectivity issues between datacenters do not affect availability within a datacenter.
+Additionally, the unavailability of one datacenter does not affect the service discovery of services in any other datacenter.